falcosecurity/falco-website/content/en/docs/rules/default-custom.md

 The default falco rules file is installed at `/etc/falco/falco_rules.yaml`.
 It contains a predefined set of rules designed to provide good coverage in a variety of situations.
 The intent is that this rules file is not modified, and is replaced with each new software version.

+> You can find the details of the available default rules, classified by tag and status, in the official repository: [**falcosecurity/rules**](https://github.com/falcosecurity/rules/blob/main/rules_inventory/rules_overview.md#falco-rules---summary-stats).

 ## Local Rules File

 The local falco rules file is installed at `/etc/falco/falco_rules.local.yaml`.
 It is empty other than some comments.
 The intent is that additions/overrides/modifications to the main rules file are added to this local file.
 It will not be replaced with each new software version.